sunfounder/kepler-kit/docs/source/video_course/lesson41.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 41 : Inferring Tilt From a 3 Axis Accelerometer
+Lesson 41: Inferring Tilt From a 3 Axis Accelerometer
 =============================================================================
 This tutorial covers measuring acceleration in three axes using the MPU6050 sensor with the Raspberry Pi Pico W: